-NGESO shall ensure that Users and offshore TOs shall abide with the Local Joint Restoration Plans.
+NGESO shall ensure that Usersshall abide with Restoration Plans.

-NGESO shall periodically carry out Black Start and remote synchronisation tests and NGESO will advise the onshore TO of these.
-The relevant TO shall co-operate with NGESO in facilitating these tests including the provision of additional staff and resources when identified as needed by NGESO.
-NGESO shall procure that relevant Users and offshore TOs co-operate in facilitating such tests.
+NGESO shall periodically carry out System Restoration and remote synchronisation tests and NGESO will advise the TO of these.
+The relevant TO shall co-operate with NGESO and relevant Network Operators in the case of Distribution Restoration Zones in facilitating these tests including the provision of additional staff and resources when identified as needed by NGESO.
+NGESO shall procure that relevant Users TOs co-operate in facilitating such tests as provided for in Grid Code OC5.7.2.1(g) or OC5.7.2.3(d) as applicable.

 Local Joint Restoration Plans

-Description of Local Joint Restoration Plans
+Description of Local Joint Restoration Plans including Offshore Local Joint Restoration Plans

 Local Joint Restoration Plans (LJRP) shall include the agreed method and procedures for Power Island creation.
-This may require the relevant onshore TO to issue instructions to Power Stations (other than Black Start Stations) that are party to the relevant Local Joint Restoration Plan and to liaise with any offshore TO connecting within the network covered by the LJRP to the extent required to disconnect the offshore network from the onshore network prior to LJRP implementation.
+This may require the relevant TO to issue instructions to Anchor Plant and Top Up Restoration Plant that are party to the relevant Local Joint Restoration Plan.
+For the avoidance of doubt, the requirements applicable to Distributed Restoration Zones are covered in section 3.3 of this document and are completely separate from Local Joint Restoration Plans.

 It may be deemed appropriate for a specific restoration option to be developed which prioritises restoration of a site deemed of strategic importance to the Transmission System restoration.
 Where possible this should be achieved as part of a standard Local Joint Restoration Plan.
-However there may be occasions when this restoration option is only achievable using assets on either side of an onshore TO boundary.

-Should this be the case; an Annex to each relevant LJRP should be developed, discussed and agreed with the relevant onshore TO and Users which will allow one TO to operate a Power Island that encompasses another TO’s area.
+Should this be the case; an Annex to each relevant LJRP should be developed, discussed and agreed with the relevant TO and Users which will allow one TO to operate a Power Island that encompasses another TO’s area.
 The Annex will specifically detail the restoration route, equipment to be energised, and load to be supplied.
 It will also detail the command and communication chain for this Annex to be enacted and the format of instructions that should be issued.

 NGESO will instruct the enacting of this Annex (if no communications exist then this can be enacted upon communication and agreement between both TOs).
 Once the Annex is enacted the LJRP will end if the network is extended any further than detailed in the Annex.
 At this point the LJRP will end and control of the interconnected Power Island will revert to NGESO as per standard LJRP operation.
 On the day, all parties to the Annex have the right to refuse this operation if deemed it places plant/personnel/restoration at risk.

-Local Joint Restoration Plans and any Power Islands created under them shall only include sites from within a single onshore Transmission Area (unless an Annex to the LJRP exists for a defined restoration route and is signed, and agreed, by all impacted TOs).
-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the offshore TO will not participate in the LJRP apart from facilitating disconnection from the onshore TO’s system.
+Local Joint Restoration Plans and any Power Islands created under them shall only include sites from within a single Transmission Area (unless an Annex to the LJRP exists for a defined restoration route and is signed, and agreed, by all impacted TOs).

-Local Joint Restoration Plans shall detail the agreed method and procedures which the onshore TO shall use to restore parts of the Transmission network, and coordinate the actions of Black Start Station Generating Unit(s) that shall energise parts of the Transmission System, and meet complementary demand, so as to form a Power Island.
+Local Joint Restoration Plans shall detail the agreed method and procedures which the TO shall use to restore parts of the Transmission network, and coordinate the actions of Anchor Plant that shall energise parts of the Transmission System and the subsequent synchronisation of Top Up Restoration Plant, and meet complementary demand, so as to form a Power Island.

-The Local Joint Restoration Plan shall include a record of which TO and which onshore TO sites are covered by the Local Joint Restoration Plan, and shall set out what actions are required by NGESO and the onshore TO should a Total Shutdown or a Partial Shutdown (and the need to implement a Local Joint Restoration Plan) arise.
+The Local Joint Restoration Plan shall include a record of which TO and which TO sites are covered by the Local Joint Restoration Plan, and shall set out what actions are required by NGESO and the TO should a Total Shutdown or a Partial Shutdown (and the need to implement a Local Joint Restoration Plan) arise.